HectorCastelli/website/src/content/tag/games.md

 ---
 name: Games
 ---
-Related to games and gaming.
+Related to games and gaming, including the analogic ones.